Diversity without adversity

 But despite the unprecedented reach of today's communication technologies, nothing beats direct human contact, as I learnt during my first visit to Jerusalem in 2007.

-Older people recall a time, despite some tensions, when national identities had not yet hardened and when Muslims, Christians and Jews lived side by side as friends and neighbours, as two octogenarians – a Palestinian and an Israeli – I met recounted.
+Older people recall a time, despite some tensions, when national identities had not yet hardened and when Muslims, Christians and lived side by side as friends and neighbours, as two octogenarians – a Palestinian and an Israeli – I met recounted.

 The Israeli is a member of what is known as the ‘pioneer' generation of left-wing kibbutzniks.
 He remembers the cordial ties his kibbutz enjoyed with the local Palestinian community and, as a teacher, he has taught thousands of Jewish and Arab children over the years.